⚡ Discount €25 – Book before 01/01/2025 🎁

 Breakfast and start of the stage.

-Comfortable journey with slight inclines where we traverse forest tracks that pass through small villages, alternating with sections of road.
+Comfortable journey with slight inclines where we traverse forest tracks that pass through small villages, alternating with sections of way.

 Once again, the protagonists are the eucalyptus trees that populate the meadows, adorning the Galician horizon one after another.
 The arrival in Santiago de Compostela and its Cathedral is approaching.